 One of the things that is central to our college community is our Ethos; based on the Gospels we want every member of the college to experience life in a Catholic environment, and we hope you can see for yourselves how our faith is central to everything we do.
 The Chaplaincy room is open to all, whether you want to talk or just need some quiet space.
 We have refreshments available so just pop in if you need anything.

 However, we are proud of our inclusive tradition and so faith-based activities are entirely voluntary.
 Our Catholic ethos means that we want every student to reach their potential, and this means we focus on more than just exams, although our students’ academic achievements are impressive.

 St Brendan's Chapel

-As this year has certainly taught us, exam results should not define anybody.
+As the last couple of years have certainly taught us, exam results should not define anybody.
 We are all created by God and have many gifts and talents.
 No one should feel that they are just the sum of the results on a screen or a piece of paper.

 At St Brendan’s we try to offer activities for our students to grow as a whole person through enrichment activities and a range of training and work experience opportunities.